-The system administrator maintains the DRAIR database with assistance from the database maintenance facility described earlier.
-Database tables are updated monthly or quarterly, depending on source (for example, D056, SAFE, MICAPs).
+The system administrator maintains the DRAIR database with assistance from the database maintenance facility described above.
+Database tables are updated monthly or quarterly, depending on source (e.g., D056, SAFE, MICAPs etc.).
 The timeliness of reports depends on efficient, regular updating of the database.
-With this software, the system administrator has the flexibility to modify the database design to support data-format changes or expansion needs.
+With this software, the system administrator has the flexibility to modify the database design to support data format changes or expansion needs.